Vision-CAIR/3DCoMPaT/README.md

-**This repository has been deprecated and is no longer maintained.**
+**⚠️ This repository has been deprecated and is no longer maintained. ⚠️**

 Please check out the new version of our dataset instead: